-As at 30 June 2014 the management performed an analysis of the carrying value and calculated the recoverable amount of the property, plant and equipment of LLP "Nova Zinc", a separate CGU, to identify whether it is necessary to recognise reversal of impairment loss of property, plant and equipment.
-As a result of impairment test the reversal of impairment in the amount of RUB 318,422 thousand was recognized in other operating income in the consolidated statement of profit or loss and other comprehensive income for the reporting period.
+As at 31 December 2008 management of the Group performed an analysis of the carrying amount and calculated the recoverable amount of the property, plant and equipment of the Group.
+As a result of the impairment test the impairment loss in the amount of RUB 1,973,442 thousand was recognized in relation to the mining assets of the subsidiary company of the Group.